CarleneCannon-Conner/hackernews-node/README.md

 ## Comands
 ### Init Prisma
-This has already been run in this repo.
-This command created a `prisma` directory containing a `schema.prisma` and `.env` file. `prisma/.env` is included in `.gitignore` to prevent accidently pushing secret tokens to a public repo.
+This command creates a `prisma` directory containing a `schema.prisma` and `.env` file. `prisma/.env` is included in `.gitignore` to prevent accidently pushing secret tokens to a public repo.

 `prisma/.env` will contain a `DATABASE_URL` variable.
 This is used by Prisma.